MicrosoftDocs/dynamics-365-fraud-protection/content/promo-code-redemption-error.md

     Set-MsolCompanySettings -AllowAdHocSubscriptions $true
     ```

-1. Go back to the Fraud Protection site and try to redeem your promo code again.
+1. On the Fraud Protection site, try to redeem your promo code again.
-1. If you were able to redeem your Fraud Protection promotion code and are ready to turn the protection back on, run the following commands.
+1. If you were able to redeem your Fraud Protection promotion code and are ready to disable ad hoc subscriptions again, run the following commands.
 The output of the second command should again be **False**.

     ```PowerShell
     Set-MsolCompanySettings -AllowAdHocSubscriptions $false
     Get-MsolCompanyInformation | fl AllowAdHocSubscriptions
     ```

-## References

-The same process exists for Dynamics 365 Business Central: [Enable and Disable Dynamics 365 Business Central Self-service Signups](/dynamics365/business-central/dev-itpro/developer/devenv-business-central-manage-selfservice-signups).

 ## Support